stadium-software/conditional-datagrid-styling/README.md

 ### Number Column Page Setup

 1. Drag a *DataGrid* control to the page (if you don't already have one)
-2. Add a class to identify the DataGrid *Classes* property (e.g. watched)
+2. Add a class to uniquely identify the DataGrid *Classes* property (e.g. watched)
+3. NOTE: Multiple DataGrids on a page may not have the same class assigned

 ### Conditions Type